Countries in the World

 ___ Satellite View of Aden

-Satellite View of Aden using Google Earth DataSatellite view is showing Aden, main port of Yemen, situated on a peninsula at the Gulf of Aden in south west of the country.
+Satellite View of Aden using Google Earth DataSatellite view is showing Aden, main port and economic center of Yemen.
+The city is situated on a peninsula at the Gulf of Aden in south west of the country.

 The city has population of about 800,000 inhabitants.